-Hoya imbricata is a unique wax plant with large, silver-splashed leaves that climbs prolifically.
+Hoya imbricata is a unique wax plant with large, silver-splashed leaves if provided with proper care.

-With the below-mentioned guidance and help, your Hoya will be healthy and thrive without any problem.
+With the below-mentioned guidance and help, your Hoya will be healthy and thrive without any problems.

 - Hoya Imbricata Overview

 - Hoya Imbricata: All About Growth

 - Hoya Imbricata Propagation

 Hoya Imbricata Overview

 Do you know?
 Hoya imbricata is a secure sanctuary for ants, which guards the plant against other insects and provides nutrients and more!

 Indonesia and the Philippines are home to Hoya imbricata.
 It grows wild, clinging to the trunks and huge branches of trees like mango and breadfruit for support.

 It’s a one-of-a-kind Hoya because of its gorgeous, bowl-shaped leaves, which may grow up to 25 cm in diameter.